 “What’s your relationship with Autumn Ocean?”
 Investigator Diaz asked.

 “Don’t play stupid.
-The poet you’re in love with,” Investigator Jones said, laughing behind the tiny coffee cup hovering at his lips.
+The poetess you’re in love with,” Investigator Jones said, laughing behind the tiny coffee cup hovering at his lips.
 He took another sip.

-Andrew sat back in his chair, bewildered and lost for words.
-Knowing they cracked him just a tiny bit, the investigators press on.
+Andrew sat back in his chair, bewildered, and lost for words.
+Knowing they cracked him just a tiny bit, the investigators pressed on.

 “We analyzed your social media.
 You’ve liked every single one of Autumn’s posts.
 Including some strange, recent poems about an egg, the same one stolen from Miss Rich.
 But you want to go on the record that you don’t know Autumn Ocean?”
 Diaz asked.